Chart Color Schemes

 Swan Hill features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 66.0% of all households, including 25.0% couples with children, 28.4% couples without children, and 11.4% single parent families.
-Non-family households account for the remaining 34.0%, with lone person households at 30.6% and group households comprising 3.4% of the total.
-The median household size is 2.3 people, which matches the average for the Rest of Vic.
+Non-family households comprise the remaining 34.0%, with lone person households at 30.6% and group households making up 3.4%.
+The median household size is 2.3 people, aligning with the Rest of Vic. average.

 Frequently Asked Questions - Households